Visiting the Edison & Ford Winter Estates with Kids

 I loved peeking into the past in their living room, and learning that their dining room was converted to their library.
 Ours has been too.
 I’ll take it as a sign that I’m raising geniuses, even though they still act like young boys.
 I could just about see Mina Edison caring for her family and her husband while his mind relaxed and researched.
 I knew about the lightbulb, but seeing hundreds of his “misses” is a great learning lesson.
 And, inspiring… wow!
 Edison held 1,093 patents in his lifetime.

 We happened to be there at Christmastime, and the unbelievable holiday decorations and cheer around the grounds and in every room seemed to set a spirit-filled mood in my heart: a great replacement for the lack of cool weather we’ve had this year in paradise.
+The Edison & Ford Winter Estate is an awesome place to visit with kids.

 If you have the opportunity to visit the West Coast of Florida, especially the winter wonderland at Christmas, I highly recommend a stop.
 After peering into the workshop, past, and lives of these friends, I’m more inspired to let my boys learn by experiment.